Waste Levy Queensland 2023: Does It Really Boost Recycling? ♻️

 For every advantage, there is also a disadvantage.
 Next, we will discuss the negative impacts the waste levy has.

-A major negative impact that the waste levy Queenland is that it is a real burden on business – if they can not avoid it through real recycling.
+A major negative impact that the waste levy in Queensland is that it is a real burden on businesses if they can not avoid it through real recycling.

-Lastly, it negatively encourages some to open up an illegal dumping site.
-Obviously as the cost of dumping legally increases – the chances of illegal options also arises.
-This of course can be seen in the area of illegal cigarette sales – as the price of legal cigarettes increases.
+Lastly, it negatively encourages some to open up an illegal dumping sites.
+Obviously, as the cost of dumping legally increases, the chances of illegal options also arise.
+This, of course, can be seen in the area of illegal cigarette sales, as the price of legal cigarettes increases.

 To sum it all up, the main cause of the negative effects is the waste levy being too pricey.
-It continues to increase yearly, with Queensland increasing $5 per tonne yearly; NSW increases $10 per tonne yearly last 2012-2015.
+It continues to increase yearly, with Queensland increasing $5 per tonne yearly.

-There has been a clear lack of new recycling facilities built due to the levy imposed – for example- we will wait to see what new recycling facilities are built in Queensland following the levy implementation.
+There has been a clear lack of new recycling facilities built due to the levy imposed.
+We will wait to see what new recycling facilities are built in Queensland following the levy implementation.

-One example we have covered in other blogs – is that nappies can be recycled – and are in other countries.
-They are never recycled in Australia however – as the facilities have not been built.
+One example we have covered in other blogs is nappy recycling.
+Other countries encourage nappy products recycling.
+However, they are never recycled in Australia as the facilities have not been built.
 Should this not be a great place to invest the money raised through a levy?